File Naming Conventions

 In some cases, it might make more sense to prioritize a specific format, product, or length to make the next wave of deliverables easier to create.
 This is a great time for the producer(s) and the artist(s) to discuss this.

-It can vary case by case, but client delivery typically requires a specific file structure.
-Artists don’t necessarily have to use this structure, but should at least provide our producers with files using important identifiers.
+It can vary case by case, but client delivery sometimes requires a specific file structure; sometimes not.
+If one is not incorporated, artists should at least provide producers with files using important identifiers.

 In most cases, it’s usually best to name these files from the most common identifier to the least common identifier.
-Doing so dictates the order, which files are populated.
+Doing so dictates the order, which files are displayed, especially when many times, files are displayed in alphabetical order.

 Project File Example:

-Note #2: Some projects may need other variables depending on if and how a project is split up into multiple project files.
+Some projects may need other variables depending on whether and how a project is split up into multiple project files.

 Deliverable Example: